po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 },
 ```

-3. Then simply run `npm install` as your normally would.
+3. Then, simply run `npm install` as you normally would.

 ```sh
 npm install